 - Western and Southern Maui is busier and much more developed than Kauai

-- The West coast of Maui, accessed by the road to Hana, is lush, tropical, and remote
+- The East coast of Maui, accessed by the road to Hana, is lush, tropical, and remote

 - We stayed in the Lahaina / Kaanapali area on the West coast

 - Maui has outstanding beaches along its West coast and in the South